Netflix musical about transgender mobster breaks Oscar nomination record

 Netflix’s musical drama about a transgender mobster has broken Oscar records to become the most nominated film not in the English language.

-The previous record for the most Oscar-nominated international film before Emilia Pérez was Crouching Tiger, Hidden Dragon (2001) and Roma (2018), which received 10 nods each.
+The previous record for the most Oscar-nominated international film before Emilia Perez was Crouching Tiger, Hidden Dragon (2000) and Roma (2018), which received 10 nods each.

 Following close behind, with 10 nominations apiece, were The Brutalist and Wicked, while the Bob Dylan biopic A Complete Unknown and Vatican thriller Conclave received eight nominations.